The Gap

 Across 12 presidential terms and 49 years, no administration prioritized ICESCR ratification.
 Not because the arguments against it prevailed in debate — the debate never occurred.
 The ICESCR remains unratified because no one with political power found ratification worth the effort.

 AI-driven economic transformation changes the calculation.
-When technology restructures the labor market faster than any previous force, the absence of binding economic rights protections shifts from philosophical debate to observable consequence.
+When technology restructures the labor market faster than any previous force, the absence of enforceable economic rights protections shifts from philosophical debate to observable consequence.

 Live Evidence